The coronavirus (Covid-19) pandemic is exacerbating existing inequalities.

 Other information from across the sector is building a picture that clearly shows some of these audiences are suffering more from the impact of the pandemic.

-Of course everyone has been affected by Covid-19 and the consequences of the lockdown, but not equally.
+Of course everyone has been affected by coronavirus and the consequences of the lockdown, but not equally.

 If we can address these issues as part of the phased return of sport and physical activity, we'll start to reduce these inequalities and reduce the long term impact of the pandemic.

-Organisations that can currently provide a place for people to take part in sport and physical activity, or that are preparing to reopen, can use this guidance, alongside the government's, to create accessible and inclusive environments that everyone can access.
+Organisations that hope to be able to provide a place for people to take part in sport and physical activity as restrictions ease, or are planning to reopen when permitted, can use the guidance on this page, alongside the government's, to create accessible and inclusive environments that everyone can access.

 Who can return to getting active?